If you’ve followed this site over the years,

-Might as well, I thought, so I clicked the link expecting to get an SVG from its Wikipedia page that I could modify to use in my theme.
-Not quite, this is the image reference in the article:
+Might as well, I thought, so I clicked the link expecting to get an SVG from its Wikipedia page that I could modify, or base-on, or get-inspired-by to use in my theme.
+That had been my MO since I did the deceivingly simple CentOS logo from scratch only to discover the SVGs were on Wikipedia.
+Not this time, this is the image reference in the article:

 I was already distracted (and by the way: I’m only realizing it now), so I went to the site looking for a press kit or something like that.
 Companies always have something along the lines.
 Nothing.

 I even went to the user forums straight to the non-help section to see if I found some fan fiction or whatever the F it’s called.
 Nothing.